 This tarte soleil recipe is a bit different as it is very thick (thus less easy to grab) but very nicely garnished with spinach, ricotta cheese and italian style herb blend (the one I have is sun dried tomato, oregano and basil).
 And made with pizza dough instead of puff pastry.
 The amount of ricotta in the recipe depends on if you want a more green or creamy tart.

 The secret to a successful sun tart is to reserve in cool place (fridge or even freezer) a moment before doing the tricky part of the recipe.
 Cold pastry with inside filling will be easier to cut and flip.

 Tarte Soleil Sun Tart with Spinach and Ricotta

 - 400 gr spinach use fresh baby spinach

 - 2 tablespoons poppy seeds or sesame seeds

-- Italian dried herbs Tomato, Oregano and Basil…
+- herbs such Italian dried herbs Tomato, Oregano and Basil…

 - In a frying pan sauté onion in olive oil and cook for about 5 minutes with a little bit of salt.